Wolfram von Richthofen: War crimes analysis

 Corum concludes Richthofen was not a "master of terror bombing" and never made it his "prime operational method.
 When he bombed towns and cities he did it for justifiable tactical and operational reasons.
 His manner was ruthless and he never expressed any moral qualms about his actions, nor did he show any sympathy for the people he bombed."
 This was a ruthless trait Richthofen shared with Allied air commanders, who did not agonise over the destruction of towns and cities if it offered a military advantage.
 The 1907 Hague Convention included little on aerial warfare.
 Articles 23, 25 and 27 forbade attacks on undefended cities, civilians or specific monuments.
 The convention's vagueness offered large and obvious loopholes for air power practitioners.

 Richtofen was morally guilty of war crimes.
 His personal responsibility, as a high-ranking commander in the Luftwaffe, was in his willingness to support Hitler's grand program of conquest.
 During the war, the Wehrmacht systematically violated the rules of war and norms of civilisation.
 On 6 June 1941 the High Command issued the Commissar Order, which was sent throughout the chain of command of both the army and air force.
 The nature of the war on the Eastern Front—which differed enormously from its prosecution in Western Europe—can have left no doubt in the minds of senior Wehrmacht commanders that Germany was operating outside the rules of international law.

-The German army was mainly responsible for the German mistreatment of Soviet prisoners of war.
-Corum argues the Luftwaffe cannot escape culpability for the part it played in the deaths of 1.6 to 3.3 million prisoners.
-The Luftwaffe soldiers, ground forces and personnel, exhibited the same callous disregard for prisoners in his opinion.
-On one recorded occasion, Richthofen's air corps moved into an airfield so rapidly that Soviet ground crews were found working in the facility.
+Although the German mistreatment of Soviet prisoners of war was largely the responsibility of the German Army and not the Air Force, Corum argues that the Luftwaffe cannot escape culpability for the part it played in the deaths of 1.6 to 3.3 million prisoners.
+In his opinion, the Luftwaffe soldiers, ground forces and personnel exhibited the same callous disregard for prisoners.
+Corum writes that according to "one account", Richthofen's air corps moved into an airfield so rapidly that Soviet ground crews were found working in the facility.
 The unknown number were locked in a hangar, while the Luftwaffe waited for them to be taken off the airfield.
-They were denied food or water for a few days.
-When Richthofen was told he "heartily approved."
-Slave labour was also used to build airfields in Eastern Europe—there is no evidence that workers were treated any better by the Luftwaffe than by the German army.
+They were denied food or water for several days.
+When Richthofen was told, he "heartily approved."
+Slave labour was also used to build airfields in Eastern Europe, and there is no evidence that workers were treated any better by the Luftwaffe than by the German army.
 Few questions were raised by senior Luftwaffe officers about Nazi policy, and there were even fewer objections.